RickWang-wh/BookNotes/The Power of Habit.md

 - Habits aren't destiny.
 Habits can be ignores, changed, or replaces.
 - When a habit emerges, the brain stops fully participating in decision making.
 ## II.
 The craving brain - How to Creat New Habits
+- The psychology of human's habits is grounded in two basic rules: First, find a simple and obvious cue.
+Second, cleary define the rewards.